Sarvesh-Jhawar/attendance-erp/README.md

 ---

 ## ✨ Key Features
-- 🎛️ **Personalized Dashboard**
-  A clean, user-friendly overview of your overall attendance.
+- 🎛️ **Personalized Dashboard** A clean, user-friendly overview of your overall attendance.

-- 📊 **Subject-wise Analytics**
-  Clear breakdown of attendance percentages for each subject.
+- 📊 **Subject-wise Analytics** Clear breakdown of attendance percentages for each subject.

-- 🧮 **Attendance Calculator**
-  Predict how many classes you can afford to miss or need to attend to meet your target attendance percentage.
+- 🧮 **Attendance Calculator** Predict how many classes you can afford to miss or need to attend to meet your target attendance percentage.

-- 📱 **Responsive Design**
-  Fully accessible and user-friendly on both desktop and mobile devices.
+- 📱 **Responsive Design** Fully accessible and user-friendly on both desktop and mobile devices.

+---

+## 📈 Early Analytics (First 28 Days)

+As of August 17, 2025, the Attendance Analyzer has shown promising initial engagement:
+- **Visitors:** 7,392
+- **Page Views:** 31,246
+- **Bounce Rate:** 28%

+These early metrics demonstrate a strong initial interest and user retention for the application.

 ---